-Sometimes abbreviated as DL, D/L, or DLing, download is a term used to describe the process of copying data from one computer to another, either over a network or modem.
+Sometimes abbreviated as DL, D/L, or DLing, download is a term used to describe copying data from one computer to another, either over a network or modem.
 For example, each time you visit a web page on the Internet, you download the information on the page, including any pictures, to your computer.
 The term download is often associated with pictures, songs, videos, and programs.

-When you download a file or program, you'll see a down arrow with an underscore which indicates that the download has initiated.
+When you download a file or program, you'll see a down arrow with an underscore that indicates that the download has initiated.
 You can also view and manage the downloads in most browsers by using the Ctrl+J shortcut key.

 Copying vs. downloading

-Many new computer users inappropriately refer to copying files as downloading.
-When you are copying a file from your computer to another drive or folder on the same computer, you're copying that file and not downloading the file.
-If you are copying a file from a different computer to your computer, you are downloading the file.
+Many new computer users inappropriately refer to copying files on their computer as downloading.
+When copying a file from your computer to another drive or folder on the same computer, you're copying that file and not downloading the file.
+If you're copying a file from a different computer to your computer, you're downloading the file.

 Downloading a hard copy

-Nothing needs to be downloaded when you want to create a hard copy (print out) of a document, web page, recipe, etc. nothing needs to be download.
-The program of where you're viewing what you want to print is capable of printing without doing a download.
+Nothing needs to be downloaded when you want to create a hard copy (print out) of a document, web page, recipe, etc. The program you're using to view what you want to print is capable of printing without doing a download.

 Examples sites from which you may download